QE-Lab/dqcsim-quantumsim/README.md

 [QuantumSim](https://gitlab.com/quantumsim/quantumsim).

-This is VERY alpha right now, built for DQCsim 0.0.2 and QuantumSim 0.2.0 and hardly tested.
-No error modelling is supported yet, this is just a dumb wrapper that can execute one- and two-qubit gates received from the upstream plugin using QuantumSim.
+This is VERY alpha right now, built for DQCsim 0.0.2 and QuantumSim 0.2.0 and hardly tested, though preliminary testing shows that it seems to work.

+No error modelling is supported yet.
+This is just a dumb wrapper that can execute one- and two-qubit gates received from the upstream plugin using QuantumSim.

 USE AT YOUR OWN RISK.